AlexGalays/idonttrustlikethat/README.md

 const bigArray = array(string).and(minSize(100))
 bigArray.validate(['1', '2']).ok // false
 ```

+Note: the extra `minSize` validator does exactly that, but for more input types.

 If you need to start from any value, you can use the `unknown` validator that always succeeds.